dboussie/insee-firms/README.md

 Use case :
 We have a big table in Google Cloud plateform with INSEE SIRET number and we enrich a column with company size Then we use Google data studio to render the data.

+Method :
+We start from a CSV file : companies-siret-source.csv We import it into Big Query
+We find the JSON key for authentication
+And run the program